actris-cloudnet/dev-toolkit/README.md

 ## Additional scripts

 - `./populate-db.sh`: Download remote db.
 Uses a cached db file if such exists.
 To force re-download use `-u`.
-- `./reset-db.sh`: Delete all databases.
-The databases are recreated on `docker-compose up`.
-NOTE: dataportal backend will throw an error after this, since there is nothing in its db.
-You will need to populate the db after issuing this command.
 For instructions on how to populate the development db with test fixtures, see [here](https://github.com/actris-cloudnet/dataportal/#populating-the-database).

 ## Accessing database